AWikia/SkinEvelution/docs/Overview.md

 ### ``$wgEvelutionCustomFont`` (Since 5.3.0)
 Defaults to an empty string meaning Didact Gothic will be used.
 When set to another value, that font will be used instead

+### ``$wgEvelutionIconStyle`` (Since 5.5.0)
+Defaults to outlined.
+When set to either filled, rounded, shart or two-tone, it changes the icon display to a style other than outlined.
+Values outside the allowed ones will result in outlined icons